K-Rintaro/COMEIWEB/README.md

 Please visit [https://k-rintaro.github.io/COMEIWEB](https://k-rintaro.github.io/COMEIWEB)

-I released application version.
-Please check [newest release](https://github.com/K-Rintaro/COMEIWEB/releases/tag/v1.0.0)!!

 ## WHAT IS THIS
 COMEIWEB is the revolutionary tool to learn languages.

-First, please prepare the CSV file.
+First, please prepare the CSV file.\
 You can create it with Google Sheets.

-Format(Google Sheets):
+Format(Google Sheets):\

-Write words onto  "A" column
+Write words onto  "A" column\
 Write paginal translations onto "B" column.

-Second, please choose display modes.
+Second, please choose display modes.\

-"Right Question Ver." → Words of "A" column will be questions and words of "B" column will be answers.
+"Right Question Ver." → Words of "A" column will be questions and words of "B" column will be answers.\

-"Left Question Ver." → Words of "B" column will be questions and words of "A" column will be answers.
+"Left Question Ver." → Words of "B" column will be questions and words of "A" column will be answers.\
 "All Random Ver." → Words of "A" column and "B" column will be shuffled.

 More details, please check [COMEIWEB](https://k-rintaro.github.io/COMEIWEB).